Plans for ImaginOn: The Joe & Joan Martin Center, began in 1997 when two colleagues had an idea.

 ImaginOn brings stories to life through extraordinary experiences that challenge, inspire and excite young minds.

 - August 1997: Children’s Theatre and the Public Library create the ImaginOn concept

 - November 1999: Voters approve bond funds for construction

 - October 2000: Hardy Holzman Pfeiffer of NY (now Holzman Moss) and Gantt Huberman of Charlotte selected as architects

 - December 2000: Launch of Programming Endowment Campaign led by Ken Lewis and Ed Shelton

 - October 2005: Grand Opening!

 Children’s Theatre of Charlotte is dedicated to creating vibrant and engaging professional theatre experiences on the stage, in the classroom and throughout the community.
-As a national leader among theatres for young audiences, it serves nearly 300,000 people each season.
+As a national leader among theatres for young audiences, it serves over 250,000 people each season.
 The Theatre is committed to developing the potential in all young people, dedicated to achieving the highest artistic standards and serving audiences that are broadly diverse.